 TGbd Editor: Please make the following changes P109L7 in Section 32.3.11.5.2 of D2.0.

-The receiver shall issue a PHY-CCA.indication(BUSY, {primary}) primitive for any signal that exceeds a threshold of -65 dBm in the primary 10 MHz channel within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the receiver shall not issue a PHY-CCA.indication(BUSY, {primary}), or PHYCCA.indication(IDLE) primitive while the threshold continues to be exceeded. (#2113)
+The receiver shall issue a PHY-CCA.indication(BUSY, {primary}) primitive for any signal that exceeds a threshold of -65 dBm in the primary 10 MHz channel within a period of aCCATime after the signal arrives at the receiver’s antenna(s); then the receiver shall not issue a PHY-CCA.indication(BUSY, {secondary}), or PHY-CCA.indication(IDLE) primitive while the threshold continues to be exceeded. (#2113)